 Work and Leadership in the Age of AI

-All fully-funded places for this course intake have been allocated.
-Applications are now closed.
+All fully funded places for this course intake have been allocated.
+Applications are now closed for 2021 entry.

 The rising prominence of AI in the workplace is challenging existing professional roles and skills.
 Increased reliance on these complex systems and algorithmic-influenced decisions is re-distributing leadership, expertise, judgment, responsibility, and accountability across AI/data-human systems.
 Knowing how to work and lead critically with increasingly advanced AI/Data Systems is fast becoming an essential capability.